History of dance: Postmodernism

-Contemporary dance vs. ballet

-By the 1980s dance had come full circle and modern dance (or, by this time, "contemporary dance") was clearly still a highly technical and political vehicle for many practitioners.
-Existing alongside classical ballet, the two art-forms were by now living peacefully next door to one another with little of the rivalry and antipathy of previous eras.
-In a cleverly designed comment on this ongoing rivalry, the brilliant collaboration of Twyla Tharp (one of the 20th century's cutting edge dance avant-gardist/contemporary) and Ballet dance was ultimately achieved.
-The present time sees us still in the very competitive artistic atmosphere where choreographers compete to produce the most shocking work; however, there are still glimpses of beauty to be had, and much incredible dancing in an age where dance technique has progressed further in expertise, strength and flexibility than ever before in history.

-Street dance/Hip-hop dance
+Street dance

 At the same time, mass culture experienced expansion of street dance.
 In 1973, famous group Jackson 5 performed on television a dance called Robot (choreographed by postmodern artist Michael Jackson), a dance form cultivated in Richmond, CA. This event and later Soul Train performances by black dancers (such as Don Cambell) ignited a street culture revolution, in a sense.
-B-boying in New York, Locking in L.A., Popping in Fresno, CA, Boogaloo in Oakland, CA, Robot in Richmond, CA, all had their own creative explosions happen around the late 60's – 70's.
-Each with their own histories, practices, innovators and foundations.
+B-boying in New York; Locking in L.A.; Popping in Fresno, CA; Boogaloo in Oakland, CA; Robot in Richmond, CA; all had their own creative explosions happen around the late '60s–'70s.
+Each with its own histories, practices, innovators and foundations.

 For the emergence of 20th-century modern dance see also: Mary Wigman, Gret Palucca, Harald Kreutzberg, Yvonne Georgi, and Isadora Duncan.

 Hip-hop dance started when Clive Campbell, aka Kool DJ Herc and the father of hip-hop, came to New York from Jamaica in 1967.
 Toting the seeds of reggae from his homeland, he is credited with being the first DJ to use two turntables and identical copies of the same record to create his jams.
 But it was his extension of the breaks in these songs—the musical section where the percussive beats were most aggressive—that allowed him to create and name a culture of break boys and break girls who laid it down when the breaks came up.
 Briefly termed b-boys and b-girls, these dancers founded breakdancing, which is now a cornerstone of hip-hop dance.